vcri

 Education

 The Department offers a course on "Veterinary Parasitology" for the students undergoing B.V.Sc. & A.H. degree programme, as per Veterinary Council of India under MSVE Regulations (2016).
-The Department, also, offers M.V.Sc., and Ph.D., degree programmes in Veterinary Parasitology, as per ICAR common sylabi.
+The Department also offers M.V.Sc and Ph.D degree programmes in Veterinary Parasitology, as per ICAR common syllabi.

 Paper – II